With hundreds of glacier-fed falls, creeks, and cascades on display, photographing waterfalls in Glacier National Park is a sheer joy and delight.

 3. Baring Falls

 The last falls in a trio of the favorite waterfalls in Glacier National Park’s Going-to-the-Sun Road area, Baring Falls sits farther down the trail.
-Continue walking for the full 6.4-mile, round-trip hike or make this waterfall a separate photographic journey.
+Continue walking for the full 6.4-mile, round-trip hike or make this waterfall a separate hiking and photographic journey.

 In the latter case, you have two choices.
 Hiking along a 0.6-mile, round-trip trail from a parking lot near Sunrift Gorge is the easiest and most popular way to see Baring Falls.